How to maintain dwm configuration and customization in git

 Then record the changes as commits

-# tell git to add the changes in the given file(s) to be recorded git add some_file.ext # git will ask you to provide a message describing your changes git commit
+# tell git to add the changes in the given file(s) to be recorded git add some_file.ext # git will ask you to provide a message describing your changes, # while showing a diff of what's being commited. git commit -v

 Experimenting with different combinations of customizations